 While it is correct that legal services may be provided without charge where a no win, no fee case is lost, those services are not ‘free’ in the event that the case is successful.

-We will explain how professional negligence no win, no fee works and give you some examples before you decide to go ahead.
+We will explain how No Win, No Fee professional negligence claims work and give you some examples before you decide to go ahead.

-The benefits No Win - No Fee funding
+The benefits No Win, No Fee funding

 The huge attraction of No Win, No Fee funding is that it removes much of the financial risk of litigation, enabling people to pursue a professional negligence claim who wouldn’t otherwise be able to fund an action.

-The value of your claim is also important and we find that professional negligence no win, no fee funding only works effectively for claims in excess of £10,000 - the current small claims court limit.
+The value of your claim is also an important factor and we find that professional negligence No Win, No Fee funding only works effectively for claims in excess of £25,000.

-What does it mean for you?
+What does No Win, No Fee mean for you?

-For details of no win, no fee funding for your professional negligence claim contact us now on 0808 139 1595 for a free assessment of your case and whether we can pursue it on a no win no fee basis.
+Contact us now on 0333 888 0403 for a free assessment of your case and whether we can pursue it on a No Win, No Fee basis.